How to Boot Raspberry Pi from USB without SD Card

 Should You Boot Raspberry Pi From USB?

-If you're tired of SD card failures, want faster performance, or just want your Pi to feel more like a real computer, yes.
-USB booting is 100% worth it.
+If you're tired of SD card failures, want faster performance, or just want your Pi to feel more like a real computer, yes, the reliability you gain when you learn how to boot Raspberry Pi from USB without SD card is 100% worth it.

 If you want help flashing Raspberry Pi OS to a USB SSD, choosing the best drives, or even trying out NVMe booting on the Pi 5, especially for Raspberry Pi 4 boot from USB without SD card setups, I'd be happy to walk you through that next.